How to Actually Study for the INBDE: What Moves the Needle

 What does an effective INBDE study process actually look like?

 You need a content foundation.
 You can't answer questions about a topic you've never encountered.
 Watch some videos, read through core concepts, build familiarity with the big subjects: path, perio, endo, oral surgery, pharmacology, micro, the rest of it.
 That foundation matters.
+If you're starting from scratch or want a clear picture of what the exam actually covers, our complete INBDE exam guide walks through the structure, content areas, and registration process.

 But once you have that baseline, and it doesn't need to be perfect, shift into question mode and stay there.
 Don't keep cycling back to passive content consumption as your main activity.
 Your primary job from that point forward is reps.